Åndalsnes Camping is a great value accommodation choice close to some of Norway's most famous attractions.

-Just 1.5km from Åndalsnes town centre, the campsite hugs the edge of the river and is surrounded by mountains.
+Just 1.5km from Åndalsnes town centre, this campsite in Norway hugs the edge of the river and is surrounded by mountains.

 On the downside this means the warmth of the sun can disappear fairly early in the evening, but on the flipside the views are outstanding.

 The site is large (for Norway) with lots of room for tents, caravans and mobile homes.
 There are also a good selection of cabins and motel rooms.

 On both my visits I stayed in a basic cabin, which sleeps up to four at the bargain price of just 500kr for a night.

 The cabin's small interior is enhanced with a front terrace facing the mountains that enjoys sun for much of the day, while there is space to park the car immediately adjacent to the cabin.

 First point: The cabin was clean and tidy.
 Check!